Vermont Drought Impact Reporting & Resources

 Farmers & Agricultural Producers

-- Call or email your local Farm Service Agency (FSA) office to get put on a call list for when drought programs become available.
+- Please contact your Farm Service Agency (FSA) office to report drought conditions and discuss which programs are available.

 - Call the Vermont Agency of Agriculture, Food & Markets (VAAFM) at 802-828-2430 or email AGR.Helpdesk@vermont.gov to report issues such as: